jkaris/lizmap-docker-compose/README.md

 - PostgreSQL with PostGIS
 - Redis

-**Note**: this is a sample configuration for testing Lizmap web client with QGIS and WPS features.
+**Note**: this is a sample configuration for **testing** Lizmap web client with QGIS and WPS features.

-❗**If you want to use it on a production server, you will need to make adjustments to meet your production requirements.**
+❗**The current configuration may not be as secured as it should be on your server.
+If you want to use it on a production server, you will need to make adjustments to meet your production and security requirements.**

 ## 🚀 Try Lizmap online in one click (no install)